pay-theory/payment-components/src/DEVREADME.md

 * invoiceId: (String)
   * The PayTheory invoice ID to use for the payment.
 Allows for user to assign a payment to an invoice.

+* recurringId: (String)
+  * The PayTheory recurring ID to use for the payment.
+Allows for user to assign a payment to a recurring payment.
+  * If you pass in a recurring ID, the transactions amount must be an interval of the recurring payments amount per payment.

 * sendReceipt: (Boolean)
   * Pass *true* to send a receipt to the payor.
 Must have an email address on the payorInfo object or pass in a payorId that has an email address tied to it.